Categories: Skin Care

 Laser resurfacing, chemical peels and fillers provide safe and effective treatment for acne and acne scarring.
 Since acne scars are unique in their appearance and often have complex characteristics, patients should consult with their dermatologist to determine an individualized treatment plan for the most successful result.
 Blue light is a gentle, non-invasive treatment for acne.
 Treatments are simple: only 16 minutes once every 2 weeks for a total of 5 treatments.
 It is drug free and painless.

 Even if it might seem impossible, your acne is treatable.
 You can best treat your acne once you learn its causes and the best ways to treat it according to your skin type.
-If you struggle with acne and are ready for professional help, APEX Dermatology and Skin Surgery Center can find the right solution for you.
+If you struggle with acne and are ready for professional help, APEX Skin Surgery Center can find the right solution for you.

 Dr. Garcia-Zuazaga is an accomplished dermatologist and Mohs Surgeon, and is Board Certified by the American Board of Dermatology.
-His practice, APEX Dermatology and Skin Surgery Center, has offices throughout Northeast Ohio, including Solon, Mayfield Heights, and Concord, Hudson, and Parma.
+His practice, APEX Skin Surgery Center, has offices throughout Northeast Ohio, including Solon, Mayfield Heights, and Concord, Hudson, and Parma.

 SAME-DAY-APPOINTMENTS AVAILABLE.
 CALL 440-349-SKIN (7546)